11 Best Email Marketing Software Options for Small Businesses

 MailChimp is popular because they offer both free and paid versions of their service and the Atlanta-based company has been around for 17 years.
 Online marketers know the MailChimp name.

-MailChimp is a good webbased email marketing option if you are just starting to build your list and want to eliminate initial investment.
+MailChimp offers a useful web-based option if you are just starting to build your list and want to eliminate initial investment.

-People with very large mailing lists might want a service with more perks, however, don’t sell Mailchimp short, this is a professional service that’s an email service provider for many large businesses.
+People with huge mailing lists might want a service with more perks.
+However, don’t sell Mailchimp short, this is a professional service that’s an email service provider for many large businesses.

 The free service has a lot to offer.